ysabri/GitDrive/docs/index.rst

     part where the logic is kept.

 The renderer process:
-    Contains the Chrome V8 engine along with access to the node environment APIs.
+    Contains Chromium along with access to the node environment APIs.
 This is what user interacts with and could consist of more than one window.
+Each window is a browser window that renders html, css, and javascript.

 These two parts communicate on channels using something called ipcMain and ipcRenderer.
 The ipc part stands for intra process communication.
 Each process is able to set listeners and send